chenjing-bu/chenjing-bu.github.io/content/posts/2024/vertex-algebras-done-right/index.md

 where we remember from the associativity axiom that when variables are combined, they get added together, which is what we did in the last step.
+Steps like this can be used to explain many other properties, and have been of great help in my own work, simplifying many calculations.

 ## References